tobinski/quiz-cat/readme.txt

 Regardless of whether you contact us about being a translator; thanks for reading this far.

-=Ready To Build Viral & Engaging Quizzes? =
+= Ready To Build Viral & Engaging Quizzes? =

 We’ve at the end of our pitch now, on why Quiz Cat is the plugin you’re looking for.
 This game-changing WordPress quiz plugin that will electrify your audience, leading to more signups and/or sales.